katiemorrisfx/KMFX-scripts/docs/kmfx_changepaintOpacity.md

 ## KMFX_changepaintOpacity Documentation

 This script allows you to increase or decrease the paint opacity using hotkeys.

-The "1" key will reduce paint opacity by 10%, and the "2" key will increase the paint opacity by 10%.
+The decrease keybind ('1' key on the example below) will reduce paint opacity by 10%, and the increase keybind ('2' below) key will increase the paint opacity by 10%.

-Note: The default hotkeys "1" and "2" bindings override Silhouette's Output View "1" and Foreground View "2" hotkeys when in the Paint node.
-The hotkeys only work on the keyboard, not the numeric keypad.

-- Can be run from KMFX menu: YES
+- Can be run from KMFX menu: NO
 - Can be run from keybind: YES